 A Word of Caution About Day Trading

-If you're not currently a day trader — but are thinking about becoming one — make sure that you understand the risks before diving in.
-Becoming a day trader is a big commitment, both of time and of money.
+- If you're not currently a day trader — but are thinking about becoming one — make sure that you understand the risks before diving in.
+Becoming a day trader is a big commitment, both of time and money.

-In fact, the Securities and Exchange Commission (SEC) requires a $25,000 minimum margin requirement for anyone who executes four or more “day trades” within five consecutive business days.
+- The Securities and Exchange Commission (SEC) requires a $25,000 minimum margin requirement for anyone who executes four or more “day trades” within five consecutive business days.

-If you have less than $25,000 and want to invest, we suggest that you check out this practical guide instead.
+- If you have less than $25,000 and want to invest, we suggest that you check out this practical guide instead.